psu/shortlet/README.md

 - Create keyboard shortcuts
 - Multiple actions with one click
-- Simple DOM manipulation without coding
+- Webpage manipulation without coding

 Shortlet comes as a Chrome extension, providing automatic webpage injection and a simple settings UI.